 MAADI GROUP CEO INTERVIEWED IN APRIL LIGHT METAL AGE

-April 10, 2013—MONTREAL, CANADA – The MAADI Group engineering firm, Montréal, Québec, is the topic of an in-depth interview with MAADI CEO Alexandre de la Chevrotière, P.E., in the April edition of Light Metal Age (LMA) magazine, an international publication for the light metals industry.
-Dela Chevrotière, president of MAADI Group Inc. (Most Advanced Aluminum Design and Inspection), discusses how the company has based its bridge and maritime engineering designs on extruded and cast components made with structural aluminum alloys.
+April 10, 2013—MONTREAL, CANADA – The MAADI Group engineering firm, Montréal, Québec, is the topic of an in-depth interview with MAADI Group CEO Alexandre de la Chevrotière, P.Eng., in the April edition of Light Metal Age (LMA) magazine, an international publication for the light metals industry.
+De la Chevrotière, president of MAADI Group Inc. (Most Advanced Aluminum Design and Inspection), discusses how the company has based its bridge and maritime engineering designs on extruded and cast components made with structural aluminum alloys.

 MAADI Group’s history is highlighted since its founding in 2005, as is de la Chevrotière’s rationale for choosing to create engineered structures primarily using aluminum.
 In the article, de la Chevrotière talks about the engineering firm’s design and alloy selection criteria and joining methods for maritime and pedestrian bridge structures, how the firm meets Canadian and international standards, and how the various country building codes affect aluminum bridge design.

 “We are especially pleased to have this in-depth discussion about structural engineering with aluminum appear in such a prestigious international publication as Light Metal Age,” said dela Chevrotière, “As structural design innovation becomes increasingly competitive, it is critically important that engineers recognize the long-term cost benefits of aluminum for architectural design and structural use, as well as aluminum’s superior strength and durability characteristics.”